LucasDelfino92/morrowindsharp/mw++.md

 - Set **Skill Experience per Magicka** to 0.066667.
 This reduces the skill experience gain to a third of its original value, which was too generous.

 **MWSE Magicka Bonus**
-- Set **Player Magicka Regen Rate** to 33%.
-This reduces the regeneration rate to a third of its original value, which was too generous.
+- Set **Player Magicka Regen Rate** to 20%.
+This reduces the regeneration rate to a fifth of its original value, which was too generous.
-- Set **NPC Magicka Regen Rate** to 33%.
-This reduces the regeneration rate to a third of its original value, which was too generous.
+- Set **NPC Magicka Regen Rate** to 20%.
+This reduces the regeneration rate to a fifth of its original value, which was too generous.

 **Putting Power in Willpower**
 - Enable **Allow negative Resist Bonus**.